RENO Software Features

-Now, ReliaSoft's RENO software employs a visual and intuitive flowcharting approach to make it possible to build your own flowchart models for analyzing even the most complex probabilistic or deterministic scenarios.
-RENO is unique in the fact that it gives you the flexibility of a computer language, but instead of writing computer code, you use the familiar flowcharting concept to build your analysis ("write your program").
+ReliaSoft's RENO software employs a visual and intuitive flowcharting approach to make it possible to build your own flowchart models for analyzing even the most complex probabilistic or deterministic scenarios.
+RENO is unique in the fact that it gives you the flexibility of a computer language, but instead of writing computer code, you use the familiar flowcharting concept to build your analysis.

 Easy to Build Flowchart Models

-The software provides a full array of definitions and constructs required to build flowchart models, including constants, random variables, equation variables, conditional blocks, logic gates, result storage blocks, flag markers and more.
+RENO provides a full array of blocks and resources required to build flowchart models, including variables, models, functions, conditional blocks, logic gates, result storage blocks, flag markers, counters and more.

 Flexible Array of Results with Multiple Display Options